Mingyuan00/Pi-Girsanov/README.md

 # Pi-Girsanov
 Authors: Mingyuan Zhang, Yong Wang, Bettina G. Keller, Hao Wu

 This is the official repository for the paper: "π-Girsanov: A Generalized Method to Construct Markov State Models from Non-Equilibrium and Multiensemble Biased Simulations".
 This paper is currently under review.
+Preprint is available at: https://arxiv.org/abs/2603.21890.

 To setup the environment required to run all these simulation/analysis notebooks used in this study, please run:
 ```